-To assist farmers making marketing decisions, a Milk and Grain Marketing Series will be held starting Dec.
-18, 2018, and meet quarterly in 2019 on March 19, June 18 and Sept.
-17. Fred Hinkley, Michigan State University Extension educator emeritus and marketing specialist, will provide insight and outlook on the milk and grain markets and suggest strategies to minimize financial risk.
+To assist farmers making marketing decisions, a Milk and Grain Marketing Series will be held starting March 10, 2020, and will meet quarterly on June 9, Sept.
+8 and Dec.
+8. Fred Hinkley, Michigan State University Extension educator emeritus and marketing specialist, will provide insight and outlook on the milk and grain markets and suggest strategies to minimize financial risk.

 Agriculture markets are more volatile than ever.
 For most farms, profits are largely determined by how well you market your production.
 Now more than ever your farm’s future success depends on your ability to understand the markets and use the basic marketing tools.